UKCloud/documentation/articles/openshift/oshift-ref-deploy-app-into-service-mesh.md

 ### Services

-Kiali can accessthe Service Mesh components configuration and will report on configuration errors.
+Kiali can access the Service Mesh components configuration and will report on configuration errors.
 While not requred for functionality, all services should be labelled and ports should have a name and protocol defined in order to avoid Kiali reporting configuration errors.

 ### Internal traffic routing